supercodepoet/django-skylark/docs/ieversion.rst

 ``lt IE 7``
     If it's less than Internet Explorer 7

 .. note:: You don't need the ``if`` in front of the condition.
-CrunchyFrog will do this for you.
+Django Skylark will do this for you.
 Just put the condition there.

 What does it produce
 --------------------

-If you look at the output once CrunchyFrog outputs your page you'll see some HTML comments around the ``<link>`` tag referencing your CSS file.
+If you look at the output once Django Skylark outputs your page you'll see some HTML comments around the ``<link>`` tag referencing your CSS file.
 This comment is special in the eyes of Internet Explorer.
 It will look for this formatting and evaluate the condition you have inside.